All Episodes

 dan friesen

-Wait, wait, so you heard back from them.
+Wait, wait, so you heard back from.

 jordan holmes

-Sent you a message saying like, whoa, this Alex cat really did find something.
+So you're telling me that Ralph Nader sent you a message saying like, whoa, this Alex cat really did find something.

 dan friesen